 6) Learning from the Last 20+ Years

-8) Henhouses and Jazz Musicians – When is a Virtual Team a Team?
+8) Henhouses and Jazz Musicians: When Is a Team a Team?

-9) More than Smarts – Virtual Team Competencies
+9) More Than Smarts – Virtual Team Member Competencies

-Part IV: The Three-Fold Path of High-Performance Virtual Teams
+Part Four: The Threefold Path of High-Performance Virtual Teams

 10) The First Path – Develop Your Team

 11) The Second Path – Support Your Team

 12) The Third Path – Produce Successful Outcomes